-Activity is attributed to legal, environmental and other consultant work associated with the planning and environmental reviews done for the West Thames Street Bridge and West Street sidewalk projects.
+The financial activity is attributed to legal, environmental and other consultant work associated with the planning and environmental reviews done for the West Thames Street Bridge.
 Approximately \$2,000 was spent this past quarter on legal and environmental matters related to the West Thames Street Bridge planning and design work.